intranda/goobi-viewer-connector/README.md

 ## Installation
 The installation can be done on any operating system as the software is based on Java.
-A detailed explaination how to install the viewer will follow later on.
+A detailed explanation how to install the viewer will follow later on.
 In the mean time please get in touch with us via <info@intranda.com>

 ## Release History
 Detailed release note descriptions can be found using this URL: